Jeep Grand Cherokee and Ford Explorer get worst ratings in crash test

-Two of America's most popular SUVs earned "poor" ratings a crash test designed to show how well drivers are protected in a violent collision.
+(CNN Money) -- Two of America's most popular SUVs earned "poor" ratings in a crash test designed to show how well drivers are protected in a violent collision.

 The Jeep Grand Cherokee and Ford Explorer were among eight SUVs the Insurance Institute for Highway Safety recently subjected to its small overlap front crash test, which mimics a particularly violent and dangerous type of collision.
 They were the only ones to earn the rating of "poor," the worst of four possible ratings.